wooong210/swpp202001/README.md

 NOTE 4: *IMPORTANT: We have one more constraint to guarantee that there is only one possible output.
 Please see the updated README.md of assignment 4.*

+- Apr.
+22: We'll accept late submissions of assignment 4 by this Thursday (Apr.
+23).